sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-agents-azure-billing.md

 1. Go to the Microsoft 365 admin center, select **Settings** then **Org settings** then select **pay-as-you-go** services (formerly Microsoft Syntex).
     Alternatively, you can select Setup, and then in the **Billing and licenses** section, select **Activate pay-as-you-go services**.
 On the **Activate pay-as-you-go services** page, select **Get started**.
 1. On the **Pay-as-you-go services** page, under **Billing**, select **agents in SharePoint**.
 1. On the **Set up billing and turn on services** panel, in the **Set up billing** section, under **Azure subscription**, select the dropdown, and then follow the steps to select the Azure subscription, resource group, and region.
-(The region determines where your tenant ID and usage information such as site names will be stored.)
+(The region determines where your tenant ID and usage information such as site names are stored.)
 1. Read and accept the pay-as-you-go billing terms of service.
 1. Select **Save**.

-### Monitor consumption in Azure Cost Management.
+### Monitor consumption in Azure Cost Management

 To monitor your organization’s consumption of agents with the pay-as-you-go, you can create a budget in Azure Cost Management with [Bicep](/azure/cost-management-billing/costs/quick-create-budget-bicep) and [ARM template](/azure/cost-management-billing/costs/quick-create-budget-template).
 Budget helps you inform others about their spending to proactively manage costs and monitor how spending progresses over time.
 You can also set up various types of cost alerts to monitor the consumption.
 Furthermore, you can view your organization’s consumption by: